lightning/bolts/07-routing-gossip.md

 ## Query Messages

-Negotiating the `gossip_queries` option enables a number of extended queries for gossip synchronization.
+Negotiating the `gossip_queries` option via `init` enables a number of extended queries for gossip synchronization.
 These explicitly request what gossip should be received.

 There are several messages which contain a long array of `short_channel_id`s (called `encoded_short_ids`) so we utilize a